AKL001/CPP/Module04/README.md

 - when a class has a pure virtual function as a memeber , it becomes an abstract base class

-- virtual vs Pure virtual (=0) => virtual : can be overriden in subclass , but Pure must be overriden in subclass , also the abstract base class can be created as an instance
+- virtual vs Pure virtual (=0) => virtual : can be overriden in subclass , but Pure must be overriden in subclass , also the abstract base class cant be created as an instance

 - Interface vs Abstract class :
     => Abstract class : need to have at  least one pure virtual function, can have member functions,